Minimax and Bayes Optimal Best-Arm Identification: Abstract

 \section{Abstract}

-This study investigates adaptive experimental design for treatment choice, also known as fixed-budget best-arm identification.
-We consider an adaptive procedure consisting of a treatment-allocation phase followed by a treatment-choice phase, and we design an adaptive experiment for this setup to efficiently identify the best treatment arm, defined as the one with the highest expected outcome.
-In our designed experiment, the treatment-allocation phase consists of two stages.
-The first stage is a pilot phase, where we allocate each treatment arm uniformly with equal proportions to eliminate clearly suboptimal arms and estimate outcome variances.
-In the second stage, we allocate treatment arms in proportion to the variances estimated in the first stage.
-After the treatment-allocation phase, the procedure enters the treatment-choice phase, where we choose the treatment arm with the highest sample mean as our estimate of the best treatment arm.
-We prove that this single design is simultaneously asymptotically minimax and Bayes optimal for the simple regret, with upper bounds that match our lower bounds up to exact constants.
-Therefore, our designed experiment achieves the sharp efficiency limits without requiring separate tuning for minimax and Bayesian objectives.
+This study investigates minimax and Bayes optimal strategies for fixed-budget best-arm identification.
+We consider an adaptive procedure consisting of a sampling phase followed by a recommendation phase.
+Within this framework, we design an adaptive experiment to efficiently identify the best arm, defined as the one with the highest expected outcome.
+In our proposed strategy, the sampling phase consists of two stages.
+The first stage is a pilot phase, in which we allocate samples uniformly across arms to eliminate clearly suboptimal arms and to estimate outcome variances.
+Before entering the second stage, we solve a Gaussian minimax game, which yields a sampling policy and a decision rule.
+In the second stage, samples are allocated according to this policy.
+After the sampling phase, the procedure enters the recommendation phase, where we select an arm using the decision rule.
+We prove that this single strategy is simultaneously asymptotically minimax and Bayes optimal for the simple regret, and we establish upper bounds that coincide exactly with our lower bounds, including the constant terms.
+The lower bounds hold against every adaptive experiment and for every fixed number of arms, and the strategy attains them without knowing the outcome distributions or the prior.